THE ATLANTIC RECORD - Team Bourgnon

 Knowing one’s partner well for such a project is essential and what better way than being between father and son…

-My father and I have been sailing together in competition for 3 years now, our titles and records have convinced us to launch ourselves, father and son, to the Atlantic Record, which will be a first!
+My father and I have been sailing together in competition since 2018, our titles and records have convinced us to launch ourselves, father and son, to the Atlantic Record, which will be a first!
 Our bond will naturally make us more considerate of each other, and I think that this closeness will be an asset in the management of the crew to keep all our lucidity and increase our performance level.

 By embarking on this challenge, a world first, we intend to hold at the same time and with the same crew, the 4 great world records officialized by the WSSRC in the sport catamaran category.